ibm-cloud-docs/vpc/block_storage_is_create.md

 {: #create-instance-vol-cli}
 {: cli}

 You can specify user tags for boot and data volumes when you create a virtual server instance.
 Run the `instance-create` command and specify user tags in the `user_tags` parameter.
-Note that you can later edit the tags or add more to the specified volume.
+You can also edit the tags later or add more tags to the specified volume.
 For more information, see the [VPC CLI reference](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference&interface=ui).

 In the example command,